AMOS-experiment/SILIA/README.md

 ### Dependencies

-This software requires Python >= 3.7 as well as working installations of numpy, scipy, tqdm, and pytest.
+This software requires Python3 as well as working installations of numpy, scipy, tqdm, and pytest.

 ## Examples/Tutorial